 Four posters, four unappealing frames and a cool $1,600 for custom framing, and Susan Tynan had enough.
 She would no longer purchase anything that needed a frame.
 Eventually, this idea seemed as crazy as the initial $1,600.
 So Tynan took matters into her own hands with her own company, Framebridge.
 Perhaps you’ve seen it in The New York Times?
 The concept of blending “ecommerce, logistics and an intense focus on the customer experience” for custom framing without breaking the bank might seem completely unrealistic, but not to Tynan.
 In doing exactly this, the founder and CEO of Framebridge created a good product—and a major production backlog.
 “Our turnaround time went from [three] days to [three] weeks,” she says.
 But with the team working day and night, a surge in hiring and communicating with customers, the company overcame an intense time.
 For Tynan, it’s all about how you choose to frame it.
 “In the midst of the crisis, we also hired a terrific experienced head of production and began plans for what is now our centralized production facility in Kentucky.”
 That certainly paints a pretty picture.

-MACI PETERSON PHOTO BY KEITH MUNYAN; CARLY ZAKIN AND DANIELLE WEISBERG PHOTO BY SHARON SUH; JAY NEWTON-SMALL PHOTO COURTESY OF JAY NEWTON-SMALL; NICOLE GALLUB PHOTO BY JON THORPE; SUSAN TYNAN PHOTO COURTESY OF FRAMEBRIDGE
+Photography by: MACI PETERSON PHOTO BY KEITH MUNYAN; CARLY ZAKIN AND DANIELLE WEISBERG PHOTO BY SHARON SUH; JAY NEWTON-SMALL PHOTO COURTESY OF JAY NEWTON-SMALL; NICOLE GALLUB PHOTO BY JON THORPE; SUSAN TYNAN PHOTO COURTESY OF FRAMEBRIDGE